Super Mario 64: Critical reviews

 Super Mario 64 also received praise for its graphics.
-GameSpot praised the graphics for being "clean yet simple" and not detracting from the details of the game world.
+Chris Hudak of VideoGameSpot praised the graphics for being "clean yet simple" and not detracting from the details of the game world.
 GamePro particularly praised the combination of unprecedented technical performance and art design, calling it "the most visually impressive game of all time".
 Paul Davies described the graphics as "so amazing to see, you find yourself stopping to admire [them]".
 Jonti Davies called the visuals phenomenal, and the frame rate respectable.'
 Doug Perry found the graphics simple but magnificent, a sentiment shared by Next Generation.
 Hyper reviewer Nino Alegeropoulos called it the best-looking console game to date and opined that its high resolution and frame rate for the time made it look "infinitely better than a cartoon".
 Total! said that the graphics' lack of pixellation and jagged edges made it look like they were from a "top of the range graphics workstation".

 The camera system received mixed reviews.
 Next Generation found that Super Mario 64 was less accessible than previous Mario games, frustrated by the camera's occasional erratic movements and lack of optimal angle.
 Nebojsa Radakovic and Doug Perry added that the camera was sometimes blocked by or went through objects.
 Electronic Gaming Monthlys Dan Hsu, Shawn Smith, and Crispin Boyer all removed half a point from their scores, claiming that the camera sometimes could not move to a wanted angle or rapidly shifted in an undesirable manner, a criticism that returned in Electronic Gaming Monthlys 100 Best Games of All Time list.
 Game Informer stated in their 2007 re-review by present-day standards the camera "would almost be considered broken".
 Nintendo Power also noted the learning curve of the shifting camera.
 In contrast, Corbie Dillard claimed that the camera did not have any problems, and that it succeeded at helping the player traverse complex environments.
 This sentiment was shared by Total!, claiming that there were very few occasions where the camera was at a suboptimal angle.
 Paul Davies acknowledged that he was critical of the camera, saying that in some occasions it was difficult to position ideally, but ultimately dismissed it as "one hiccup" of a "revolutionary" game.